bhagya88/bootcamp-calender/README.md

 # Bootcamp Calender

 ### Overview
-This is a full stack application developed for The coding Bootcamp at UT Austin.
-Each cohort runs for about 24 weeks and has about 75 lessons.
-The lessons are stored in the database which need to be scheduled when a cohort starts and the information related to each lesson needs to be updated after tne cohort starts.
+This is a full stack application developed for "The coding Bootcamp at UT Austin".
+The lessons are stored in the database which need to be scheduled when a cohort starts and the information related to each lesson needs to be updated after each lesson is taught.
 This application provides a drag and drop calender interface to schedule/reschedule the classes stored in the database and also provides navigation from the clender to update the information related to each lesson.
 The user also has the option to generate a markdown file of the schedule.

 ### Demo
 [Check to see the demo]()